 - indexes_count - the number of tables managed by the cluster

 - indexes - a list of table names managed by the cluster

 - nodes_set - list of nodes in the cluster defined with cluster

 - nodes_view - actual list of nodes in cluster which this node sees

 +----------------------------+-------------------------------------------------------------------------------------+ | Counter | Value | +----------------------------+-------------------------------------------------------------------------------------+ | cluster_name | post | | cluster_post_state_uuid | fba97c45-36df-11e9-a84e-eb09d14b8ea7 | | cluster_post_conf_id | 1 | | cluster_post_status | primary | | cluster_post_size | 5 | | cluster_post_local_index | 0 | | cluster_post_node_state | synced | | cluster_post_indexes_count | 2 | | cluster_post_indexes | pq1,pq_posts | | cluster_post_nodes_set | 10.10.0.1:9312 | | cluster_post_nodes_view | 10.10.0.1:9312,10.10.0.1:9320:replication,10.10.1.1:9312,10.10.1.1:9320:replication |

 A multi-master replication cluster requires its single node to be started as a reference point before all the other nodes join it and form a cluster.
 This is called cluster bootstrapping and involves starting a single node as the

 In case of a full cluster shutdown, the server that was stopped last should be started first with the

 grastate.dat file located at the cluster path should be updated with the value of

 safe_to_bootstrap option.
 Both conditions,

 In the event of a hard crash or an unclean shutdown of all servers in the cluster, the most advanced node with the largest

 seqno in the

 grastate.dat file located at the cluster path and start that server with the command line key

 Node A is stopped as usual.
 The other nodes receive "normal shutdown" message from node A. The cluster size is reduced and a quorum re-calculation is issued.

-After node A got started as usual, it joins the cluster nodes.
-Node A will not serve any write transaction until the join is finished and it's fully synchronized with the cluster.
-If a writeset cache on a donor node B or C, which is set with a Galera cluster's option gcache.size, still has all transactions missed at node A, node A will receive a fast incremental state transfer (IST), that is, a transfer of only missed transactions.
+After node A gets started as usual, it joins the cluster nodes.
+Node A will not serve any write transaction until the join is complete and it's fully synchronized with the cluster.
+If a writeset cache on donor node B or C (which can be controlled with a Galera cluster's option gcache.size) still has all transactions missed at node A, node A will receive a fast incremental state transfer (IST), that is, a transfer of only missed transactions.
 Otherwise, a snapshot state transfer (SST) will start, that is, a transfer of index files.